 Related Content

-Travel News Major Upcoming Changes to Austrian Train Services
+Travel News Major Changes to Austrian Train Services

 An artist impression of a train using the Koralmbahn

-From December 14th train timetables across southern and eastern Austria will be transformed, as a new railway will link Graz with Klagenfurt!
+The rail timetables across southern and eastern Austria have been transformed, as a new railway route now links Graz with Klagenfurt!

 Share

-From December 14th 2025 it will provide a new direct rail link between Graz and Klagenfurt with a travel time of only 45mins, replacing a bus link provided by the national rail operator OBB, which has a journey time of two hours.
+It now provides a new direct rail link between Graz and Klagenfurt with a travel time of only 45mins, replacing a bus link provided by the national rail operator OBB, which had a journey time of two hours.

-The new rail link will impact on cities other than Graz and Klagenfurt as the new line opens up new and enhanced rail services across eastern and southern Austria - and beyond!
+The new rail link impacts on cities other than Graz and Klagenfurt as the new line opens up new and enhanced rail services across eastern and southern Austria - and beyond!

 The new core timetable via Graz